Skip to main content

 The Role of Growth Hormone Peptides

 Another advanced therapeutic strategy involves the use of growth hormone peptides.
-These are not synthetic HGH, but rather signaling molecules that stimulate the pituitary gland to release the body’s own in a natural, pulsatile manner.
+These are not synthetic HGH, but rather signaling molecules that stimulate the pituitary gland to release the body’s own growth hormone in a natural, pulsatile manner.
 This approach avoids the risks of continuous high levels of HGH while still providing significant benefits for tissue repair.

 • Sermorelin ∞ A growth hormone-releasing hormone (GHRH) analog that gently prompts the pituitary to produce more GH, supporting cellular repair and regeneration.